jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_playback.md

 ## Deployment

 The Playback Database is deployed on SQL Server.
-For specifications, see the Spotlight on SQL Server Enterprise Release Notes.
+For specifications, see the Spotlight Enterprise Release Notes.

 The Playback Database is created by the Spotlight installer.